inconvergent/cl-veq/DOCS.md

  ;                  (VALUES (SIMPLE-ARRAY DOUBLE-FLOAT) &OPTIONAL)) ;   Documentation:
  ;     returns 1d array with rows for inds.
- ;     use :res put result in existing array
+ ;     use :res to put result in existing array.
  ;   Source file: src/array-take.lisp
 ```